Skip to content

 In order to deploy a Software Factory with the SF-Operator on an OpenShift cluster, you will need the following:

-2. A valid kubeconfig file, for a user with enough rights to create a namespace (optional) and enable privileged SCCs on the target namespace.
+1. A valid kubeconfig file, for a user with sufficient rights to create a namespace (optional) and enable privileged SCCs on the target namespace.

 Installation

 We recommend using a dedicated namespace to deploy your Software Factory.
-Furthermore, only one instance of a Software Factory must be deployed per namespace due to name and label collisions.
+Furthermore, only one instance of a Software Factory can be deployed per namespace due to name and label collisions.

 Note